Silicone Sponge Rubber Products, Gaskets, Cushions

 - Wide operating temperature – Silicone sponge has a temperature range of -100°F to 500°F (-73°C to 260°C).

-- Water sealing – the closed cell structure allows for good water sealing with relatively low compressive forces.
+- Weather sealing – the closed cell structure allows for good weather sealing with relatively low compressive forces.
 UL 50 and UL 50E grades are available.

 - Compression set resistance – Silicone offers excellent compression set resistance (ability to rebound to original thickness), especially at higher temperatures, compared to most rubber material.
 Low compression set silicone sponges are available for even better performance than general purpose grades.